 Your warehousing activities play a critical role in the entire supply chain and determine its effectiveness.
-As such, building an effective and responsive supply chain requires optimizing every aspect of your warehouse management and order picking process.
+As such, building an effective and responsive supply chain requires optimising every aspect of your warehouse management and order picking process.
 This often involves businesses adopting efficient warehouse picking processes such as zone picking.
 In this guide, we take a closer look at what this is and how your business can benefit from it.

 What is zone picking?